shosuke-13/Stream-GBM/README.md

 ### Visualization
-Also, you can check your dataset on this page. please upload your dataset file again, and check descriptive statistics.
+Also, you can check your dataset on this page. please upload your dataset file again, and check descriptive statistics.<br>

 1. Upload Soil dataset file.
-2. Check Results and Click `Press to Download`, output descriptive statistics.
+2. Check Results and Click `Press to Download`, output descriptive statistics.<br>

 <img src="https://github.com/shosuke-13/Stream-GBM/blob/a34b57e5ad72a0f02343762b3b4713cb82af1016/demo/demo_visualization.gif" width="750">